stigcq/node-type-chat/readme.md

 ```
 name JoeDoe
 ```
-3. Then connect to network again by specifying a port to connect to.
-For first peer, choose its own port so it connect to itself (no others to connect to yet)
+3. Then connect to network again by specifying ip andport to connect to.
+For first peer, choose to connect to itself (no others to connect to yet)
 ```
-connect 1200
+connect 127.0.0.1 1200
 ```
-4. For second peer do the same, but when connecting choose the port of first peer
+4. For second peer do the same, but when connecting choose the ip and port of first peer
 ```
 port 1300
 name IamSecondPeer
-connect 1200
+connect 127.0.0.1 1200
 ```
 5. For third or more peer(s) choose any port of an existing peer.

-Currently it only takes ports and use 127.0.0.1 as IP, soon IPs will be added to this input

 ## How it works